Ashutosh-Maurya-87/beginner_python/100 Days of Code Challange in Python/Day (14) 21092024/constructor.md

 # What is Constructor
 * Constructor is a special method used to create and initialize the object of a class.
+* The task of the constructor is to assign value to data members when an object of the class is created.
 1. Constructor is excuted automatically when the object is created
 2. For example, when we execute obj = Sample(), Python gets to know that obj is an object of class Sample and calls the constructor of that class to create an object.